JudithBeck/star-formation-ML/README.md

 ## Todos:
-- Add "/data" directory and place dataset
+- Place dataset into the `data` directory
 - Create new virtual environment and install everything in `requirements.txt`

 <div align="center">